kragen/derctuo/transaction-per-call.md

 So, for example, you might have 99000 data blocks in an append-only table, each containing 10 rows.
-Each data block is an immutable blob pointed to by a separate mutable variable, and there's another mutable variable that's a list of all 99000 blocks.
-Every append to the table appends a row to the last data block (by copying the other 9 or less rows into a new block), or if it's full, creates a new mutable variable, points it to a block of one row, and adds it to the list.
+Each data block is an immutable blob pointed to by a separate mutable variable, and there’s another mutable variable that’s a list of all 99000 blocks.
+Every append to the table appends a row to the last data block (by copying the other 9 or less rows into a new block), or if it’s full, creates a new mutable variable, points it to a block of one row, and adds it to the list.
 The index on column FOO is an LSM-tree, consisting of a run of the sorted FOO values (and record numbers) of the first 65536 rows in the